Professional development for Waldorf teachers and homeschool parents

-Your course also includes music with Patti Regan of Great Barrington Rudolf Steiner School and painting with Brigitte Bley-Swinston of Green Meadow Waldorf School.
-Movement specialist TBA.
+Your course also includes music with Patti Regan of Great Barrington Rudolf Steiner School, painting with Brigitte Bley-Swinston of Green Meadow Waldorf School, and movement with Will Crane.

-As a grades teacher, you may also be interested in The Power of Traditional Country Dancing in Grades 1-8, Working with Parents, or The Essentials of Anthroposophy.
+As a grades teacher, you may also be interested in The Power of Traditional Country Dancing in Grades 1-8 or Working with Parents.
 Each of these weekend workshops begins Friday evening immediately following the conclusion of your grades course and runs through Sunday afternoon.

 Sunday, July 14: Optional campus tour: 5:30-6pm; registration: 6-7pm; orientation and your first class: 7-9pm

 Monday, July 15-Thursday, July 18: Classes begin each day between 8-8:30am and run through 5:30-6pm, with time for lunch and short mid-morning and mid-afternoon breaks.

 Friday, July 19: Classes begin 8-8:30am and end between 12-1pm, with a mid-morning break.

 $860 includes all materials and non-refundable $75 registration fee

 Three Discount Options (Choose One!
 Discounts may not be combined.)